Sydney-Informatics-Hub/hello-nextflow/docs/part2/00_intro.md

 ### `main.nf`

+The `main.nf` file is the core script that defines the steps of your Nextflow workflow.
+It outlines each `process` (the individual commands, or, data processing steps) and how they are connected to each other.
+This `main.nf` script focuses on _what_ the workflow does.

-Most of the code written for this part of the workflow will be focused on the `main.nf` script.
-We will follow an ordered approach for each step of the workflow building off the `process` structure from Section 1.2.
-You will be using this process template for each step of the workflow, adding them to the top of the `main.nf` script:
+Most of the code you will write in this Part will go in `main.nf`.

+We will follow an ordered approach for each step of the workflow building off the `process` structure from [Part 1.3](../part1/03_hellonf.md).
+You will be using this process template for each step of the workflow, adding them to the `main.nf` script:

 ```groovy
 process < name > {